baxpr/fmri-ert-rift/README.md

 The number of trials per run varies, so contrasts are weighted across runs such that each individual trial receives equal weight.

+The six estimated motion parameters for each run are included in the model as covariates of no interest.

 ## Outputs